Aysheaia: Distribution

-Species of Aysheaia are known from fossils found in the middle Cambrian Burgess shale of British Columbia, and from the Wheeler Formation in Utah.
+Aysheaia is known from fossils found in the middle Cambrian Burgess Shale of British Columbia.
 Similar taxa are known from the lower Cambrian Maotianshan shales of China.
 Other than the 20 specimens from the Greater Phyllopod bed, where they comprise 2% of the community, only 19 specimens of A. pedunculata are known.
 A. prolata was described as a separate species from the similarly-aged Wheeler Shale Formation of Utah but in fact represents the frontal appendage of a Stanleycaris-like radiodont.

 History of research

 Description by Walcott (1911)

 Aysheaia was described by Walcott in his 1911 work on annelid worms; Walcott imagined that a head (not observed) was present to support a polychaete affinity.
 His attention was soon drawn to the organism's resemblance to velvet worms, which was supported by other early researchers (1920s-30s) who also recognized a similarity with the onychophora, although because Aysheaia does not fall within the range of living onychophora, it has also been allocated to a phylum of its own.
 Nevertheless, an Onychophoran affinity represented the common opinion until the fossil was redescribed in the late 1970s.